Unusual changes to your DNA activity can lead to cancer. Researchers are using this knowledge to create treatments that can undo these alterations.

 Cancer can develop when epigenetic changes go wrong.
 They can affect the two main groups of genes with cancer connections -- oncogenes and tumor suppressor genes.
 Oncogenes can become too active, and tumor suppressor genes may change or go away.

 Your cells aren’t the only things that can trigger epigenetic changes, which are also known as epimutations.
-Things like smoking, not exercising enough, drugs, your diet, and environmental chemicals or radiation can cause abnormal adjustments to the activity of your genes or DNA outside of genes that can result in cancer.
+Things like smoking, not exercising enough, drugs, your diet, and environmental chemicals or radiation can result in chemical changes to DNA outside of genes that can result in cancer.

 Your parents can also pass down epigenetic information.
 Doctors call this “transgenerational inheritance.”